 Lambrate: a factory district turns funky

+If you're looking for things to do in Milan you need to check out Lambrate.
 This former industrial sector went quiet in the 1980s when most of the factories closed down.
 But it was reborn a few years ago when a young creative class repurposed old warehouses into artist lofts, design studios, and coworking spaces.
 A list of what to do in Milan must include its world-famous Design Week, held annually in April.
 Lambrate is a fantastic place to enjoy Design Week.
 Be sure to check out the two bars run by award-winning brewery Birrifico Lambrate.

 Isola: linking tradition and modernity

-Isola (Italian for “island”) is not actually surrounded by water, but hemmed in as it is by railways and the Garibaldi train station, this unique neighbourhood boasts a distinctive “urban island” character all its own.
+Isola (Italian for “island”) is not actually surrounded by water but hemmed in as it is by railways and the Garibaldi train station, this unique neighborhood boasts a distinctive “urban island” character all its own.
 Over the past decade or so, modern ramen restaurants and exclusive designer shops have spring up all around its traditional botteghes and trattorias.
-Isola iw a wonderful area for a stroll, with a bustling street market on Via Garigliano every Tuesday and Saturday, and some of Italy’s finest street art.
+Isola is a wonderful area for a stroll, with a bustling street market on Via Garigliano every Tuesday and Saturday, and some of Italy’s finest street art.
 No list of what to see in Milan would be complete without a glimpse of one of the many portraits of Arnold (Gary Coleman’s character from the cult TV hit Diff’rent Strokes) by Zibe, one of Milan’s most renowned artists.

 Navigli: Venice isn’t the only town with canals